radin-ayu/agenticai/website/index.markdown

 ---

 # Welcome to IBM Agentic AI Experience Day!
-The IBM Agentic AI Experience Day is a hands-on, immersive event designed to empower you with the knowledge and tools to harness the power of Agentic AI.
-Through interactive sessions, expert-led discussions, and practical labs, participants will explore cutting-edge AI techniques and learn how to apply them effectively in their organizations.
-Whether you're looking to streamline operations, enhance decision-making, or drive innovation, this experience will provide actionable insights and strategies to bring Agentic AI powered systems into your organization.
+Join us for an immersive event to explore Agentic AI through interactive sessions, expert insights, and hands-on labs.
+Discover actionable strategies to drive innovation and streamline operations in your organization.

 # Agenda
-We will take you through
+Throughout the day, we will take you through
  - The core concepts of Agentic AI
  - Latest techniques and methods
  - Low-code Hands-on labs with IBM Watsonx Orchestrate